restechnica/semverbot/README.md

 ### `sbot update version`

 Fetches all tags with `git` to make sure the git repo has the latest tags available.
-Equivalent to `git fetch --unshallow`.
+Equivalent to running `git fetch --unshallow` and `git fetch --tags`.
 This command is very useful in pipelines where shallow clones are often the default to save time and space.

 ## Modes